How Often Should You Put Lotion On A New Tattoo?

-Most people know that applying a good lotion to the area can help to speed up the healing process while nourishing and hydrating the skin at the same, but many people are unsure about how often to put lotion on a new tattoo.
+Most people know that applying a good lotion to the area can help to speed up the healing process by nourishing and hydrating the skin, but many people are unsure about how to properly apply lotion and which lotion to use.

-Generally, you should always aim to make sure that your tattooed skin is soft and supple to make sure that there are no areas which become exceedingly dry, which can cause the tattoo to crack and can also cause irritation and itching.
+Generally, you should always aim to make sure your tattooed skin is soft and supple to ensure there are no areas becoming exceedingly dry, which can cause the tattoo to crack, and can also cause irritation and itching.

 When Should You Apply Lotion To Your New Tattoo?

-Applying lotion to your tattoo at least 3 times a day should suffice in keeping it well hydrated and in a good enough condition in order for it to heal quickly and efficiently.
+Applying lotion or other tattoo aftercare products to your tattoo at least 3 times a day should work to keep it well hydrated and in good condition to heal quickly and efficiently.

-As a rule, lotion should first be applied in the morning after waking up and after initially cleaning your tattoo.
+As a rule, lotion should first be applied in the morning after waking up, after cleaning your tattoo.

-As you sleep your body becomes more dehydrated as it loses water through sweat and vapor whilst breathing - therefore your tattooed skin will normally be quite dry and tight, and so applying lotion first thing should help to loosen it up and relax the area.
+As you sleep, your body becomes dehydrated as it loses water through sweat and vapor while breathing.
+Plus, you aren’t drinking at all during sleep.
+Therefore, your tattooed skin will normally start the day by being quite dry and tight, and applying lotion first thing should help to loosen it up and relax the area.

-Failing to do this, and by applying newer layer of lotion over an older layer you are running the risk of clogging the pores in the skin and also trapping any dirt that have settled onto the area, increasing the risk of infection.
+Failing to do this, and by applying newer layers of lotion over an older layer, you are running the risk of suffocating the wound, getting dirt trapped in the area and increasing chances of infection.

 Use common sense here and assess whether the tattoo feels as though it’s drying up, or whether it still feels nice and moist.
 Applying too much lotion and suffocating the tattoo can be just as bad as not applying any at all.

-Always clean your tattoo before going to bed and make sure to apply lotion afterwards once the tattoo has tried.
+Always clean your tattoo before going to bed and make sure to apply lotion afterward once the tattoo has dried.

-As mentioned, you normally lose quite a lot of moisture during the night and therefore you want to ensure that your tattoo is well hydrated before going to sleep.
+As mentioned, you normally lose quite a lot of moisture during the night, and therefore you want to ensure your tattoo is well hydrated before going to sleep.

-Not only this but hard tap water can also cause the skin to dry out quickly and therefore moisturizing the area afterwards helps to counteract this problem.
+Not only this, but hard tap water can also cause the skin to dry out quickly, and therefore moisturizing the area afterward helps to counteract this problem.

 When Should I Start Moisturizing My New Tattoo With Lotion?

 You will be fine to apply lotion to the area after the first wash.
-Some tattoo artists recommend that you leave your tattoo for about a day before applying any lotion however.
-This is just in case the area is extra sensitive initially, and will therefore prevent any initial irritation from occurring during the first day.
+Some tattoo artists recommend that you leave your tattoo for about a day before applying any lotion, however.
+This is just in case the area is initially extra sensitive.

 On the other hand, many artists say that it’s fine to apply lotion or cream as soon as you remove the wrap from your tattoo.